evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 In this post we will have a look at the noise function.

-# Quick overview of the noise function used in the example

-For this project, Garryl Huffman made use of a *noise function*, which could be quickly derived from the name of the pen.
-"Perlin" is in fact the surname of [Ken Perlin](https://en.wikipedia.org/wiki/Ken_Perlin), the developer of a [noise function that bears his name](https://en.wikipedia.org/wiki/Perlin_noise) and that has been very influential to the digital graphics industry since its introduction in 1983.

-It is worth noting though that Garry Huffman might have used the wrong reference to name his pen.
-By reading the code in the pen you would notice that the noise function used by Garryl is actually authored by Ian McEwan who refers to it as a ***simplex*** *noise function*.
-The [simplex noise function](https://en.wikipedia.org/wiki/Simplex_noise) was an improved algorithm made by the same Ken Perlin over its classic Perlin noise.
-The [simplex noise function by Ian McEwan](https://github.com/ashima/webgl-noise/blob/master/src/noise4D.glsl), in collaboration with [Stefan Gustavson](https://github.com/stegu), is actually one of the several efforts to improve the Perlin's *simplex* noise function.

-Now, I won't extend about the noise function here.
-If you are still looking for a good explanation of noise functions and a clarification of how the Perlin noise differs from the simplex noise I will strongly recommend this [excellent chapter of "The Book of Shaders"](https://thebookofshaders.com/11/).
-Part of the work made by Ian McEwan and Stefan Gustavson can be found at the (apparently defunt) [Ashima Arts repository](https://github.com/ashima/webgl-noise) or even in recent articles, like [this scientific article dated 2022](https://jcgt.org/published/0011/01/02/paper.pdf).

-Let's go back to the Garryl Kuffman's pen...

 # The Code

 In the previous post we separated Darryl's code into three sections: